RogerSelwyn/MS365-Contacts/docs/installation_and_configuration.md

 ### HACS

-1. Launch HACS
+1. Navigate to the Integrations section
+1. Add this repository as a Custom Repository (Integration) via the menu at top right.
-1. Search for "Microsoft 365 Contacts"
+1. Search for "Microsoft 365 To Do"
-1. Select "Download"
+1. Select "Install this repository"
 1. Restart Home Assistant
 1. Go to the Home Assistant Devices configuration page
 1. Click "Add Integration"